 The Computational Neuroscience Advisory & Curriculum Committee

 Computational Neuroscience, a relatively recent discipline within the broader field of neuroscience, has emerged as crucially important for furthering our understanding of brain function and translating this knowledge into technological applications.
-Here at BU our computational specialization is managed by a unique team of leading neuroscientists that make up our Advisory & Curriculum Committee (upper left: Nancy Kopell, Mark Kramer, Arash Yazdanbakhsh, and Marc Howard; lower left: David Somers, Sam Ling, and Daniel Bullock).
+Here at BU our computational specialization is managed by a unique team of leading neuroscientists that make up our Advisory & Curriculum Committee (upper left: Nancy Kopell, Mark Kramer, Arash Yazdanbakhsh, and Marc Howard; lower left: David Somers, Sam Ling, and Uri Eden).

 Boston University faculty have made many foundational contributions in computational neuroscience, and BU currently has one of the largest and most varied computational neuroscience faculties in the world.